Teachers & grandmasters

 Since 2020, she has also been a teacher at the Conservatoire Rachmaninoff in Paris, where she teaches contemporary and classical singing to teenagers and adults.

-Variety singing - Lessons in French or English
+Lyrical singing - Lessons in French, English or Russian

 Alexandre Sabanovs